tomstafford/choice-engine-text/README.md

 &#9744; &#9744;

-If you enjoyed the ideas in this project, or think you might enjoy them, come to our [discussion at 4pm on Tuesday 25th of September](http://festivalofthemind.group.shef.ac.uk/the-choice-engine-talk/) at the Spiegaltent, Barker's Pool, Sheffield. (ignore the website, the date is currently wrong here)
+Donate: if you enjoyed this project, you can donate via PayPal [here](paypal.me/tomqstafford).
+Proceeds will be split between the design team, who did far more work than they were paid for, with Tom's 1/3rd going to [City of Sanctuary](https://cityofsanctuary.org/), an organisation working to build a culture of hospitality for people seeking sanctuary in the UK

 &#9744; &#9744;